fluttered-book/fluttered-book.github.io/content/docs/flutter-basics/widgets/index.md

 # Widgets

 In Flutter, the entire UI is built from widgets.
-A widget serves a similar purpose es a component in React, Angular or Vue.
+A widget serves a similar purpose as a component in React, Angular or Vue.

 ## Run app